-For most businesses that specialize in the ARM industry, the ability to process credit and debit card payments is more necessity than a convenience.
+For most businesses in the ARM industry, the ability to process credit and debit card payments is more a necessity than a convenience.
 Consumers are accustomed to paying for goods and services with credit and debit cards in the current day and age.
 The days of using paper checks and cash for payment are now in the rear-view mirror.
 Your collections agency needs to partner with a reliable merchant account provider that understands the unique challenges your company faces.

 ARM Industry Tip #1: Partner with the Right Payment Processor

 The payment processing company that you choose to work with is essential.
 It would be best if you had a processor that will go the extra mile for your business.
 That includes a high level of customer service, customer support, and technical assistance.
-It is also important to work with a payment processing specialist with the ability to provide your agency with a high-risk merchant account.
+It is also essential to work with a payment processing specialist with the ability to provide your agency with a high-risk merchant account.
 The ARM industry is categorized as risky from a payment processing viewpoint, and many traditional payment processors cannot set your agency up for success.
 Instead of wasting your time and effort, always ask up front if the processor offers high-risk merchant accounts.

 ARM Industry Tip #2: Communicate with your Payment Processing Partner

 Here is an interesting fact – when it comes to card processing, too many transactions in any given month can have a negative impact.
 Merchant accounts, especially high-risk merchant accounts, typically have a cap or limit on the number of transactions you can process in a calendar month.
 That being said, your goal should always be to grow your collections or receivables company.
 It is vital to have an open line of communications with your card payment processing specialist.
 If your company is growing, or you happen to be having a month off the charts, the processing specialist may be able to offer you an increase in processing volume.
 The key is to inform them before hitting your cap.
 Clear communication will certainly impact your payment processing partner’s decision.

 ARM Industry Tip #3: Reduce Chargebacks